tbell83/reconciler/README.md

 # Reconciler
-Reconciler ECS and Chef nodes, pruning when necessary
+Reconciles ECS and Chef nodes, pruning when necessary

+## Setup
+reconciler expects aws creds to be in `~/.aws/config` and knife creds to be in `~/.chef/knife.rb`

 ## Usage
 `reconciler`